 19 Different Types of Mastiff Dog Breeds

-Mastiff dogs have been in existence since time immemorial.
+Mastiff dogs have existed since time immemorial.
 And have always held a special place in the hearts of most dog lovers.
 Dog breeds like the English Mastiff and Bullmastiff.

 The Pyrenean Mastiff is just one of the types of Mastiff dog breeds that exist worldwide today.